-Cooperating with ifeu (Heidelberg, Germany), The German Institute for Urban Studies (Difu, Cologne) and nextpractice GmbH on Klima-KomPakt: Needs assessment, stakeholder participation and ensuring continuity in municipal climate action, contracted by the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety.
+Cooperating with ifeu (Heidelberg, Germany), The German Institute for Urban Studies (Difu, Cologne) and nextpractice GmbH on Klima-KomPakt: Needs assessment, stakeholder participation and ensuring continuity in municipal climate action, contracted by the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety.

-Supporting the MSP Institute’s project on Gender and Chemicals: Issues, Stakeholders, Strategies, May – December 2017.
+Supporting the MSP Institute’s project on Gender and Chemicals: Issues, Stakeholders, Strategies, May 2017 – December 2018.
+Conducting analyses of gender issues, stakeholders and relevant political processes; developing policy suggestions for SAICM Beyond 2020.

 Leading the MSP Institute’s activities for a workshop on Making MSPs Work for the SDGs, July 15+16, 2017, in New York, on the margins of the UN HLPF.